mitre/modbus/docs/modbus.md

 ## Copyright Notice
 Modbus® is a registered trademark of SCHNEIDER ELECTRIC USA, INC. CORPORATION DELAWARE 1415 SOUTH ROSELLE ROAD PALATINE ILLINOIS 60067

-This CALDERA plugin is named "Modbus" as that is a short identifier of its purpose / scope.
+This Caldera plugin is named "Modbus" as that is a short identifier of its purpose / scope.
 This plugin is not produced-by Schneider Electric or The Modbus Corporation.